AshleySetter/HowToPackageCythonAndCppFuncs/README.md

 ├── install.sh                        # simple script to install the package through pip using the setup.py file └── setup.py                          # setup file importing the cython generated .c (and .cpp) files from sub-directories and building them as external modules
 ```

+If in setting up your package you get the error message `ImportError: dynamic module does not define module export function (PyInit_<nameofcythoncode>)` it is because the name of your extension in your package setup.py (and therefore your generated .so file) must match the name of your extension given in the cython setup.py file.
+This is because the cython build generates various functions, including a function `PyInit_<nameofcythoncode>`, which tells python how to initise the C extension and communicate with it.